Asymptotic expansions for the alternating Hurwitz zeta function and its derivatives: Proofs of the results

-With some additional effort, the following general recurrence can be derived, which yields an asymptotic expansion for a higher order derivative of the alternating Hurwitz zeta function in terms of the lower orders:
+With some additional effort, the following general recurrence can be derived for $m\geq 2$, which yields an asymptotic expansion for the higher order derivatives of the alternating Hurwitz zeta function in terms of the lower orders: